tarwn/lessthandot-hugo/blogs/content/posts/2014-08-08-tableau-data-visualization-cookbook-review.md

 </ol>

 <p style="text-align: justify">
-  Maybe in another chapter you get a recipe for cooking vegetables and in another for grilling meat, but you don’t get instructions to cook a lovely meal with all of the ingredients (and now I’m hungry…).
+  Maybe in another chapter you get a recipe for cooking vegetables and in another for grilling meat, but you don't get instructions to cook a lovely meal with all of the ingredients (and now I'm hungry...).
 There are three chapter dealing with almost the same basic stuff: creating visualizations with one measure, creating visualizations with two measures and finally creating visualizations with multiple measures.
 Those should be combined in one single chapter with just a couple of interesting recipes.
 </p>

 <p style="text-align: justify">
-  Another issue is that the author sometimes doesn’t bother to give more information on how the resulting visualization should be interpreted (from time to time the resulting visualization looks nice, but is rubbish from a business perspective becomes it doesn’t really give useful insights).
+  Another issue is that the author sometimes doesn't bother to give more information on how the resulting visualization should be interpreted (from time to time the resulting visualization looks nice, but is rubbish from a business perspective becomes it doesn't really give useful insights).
 Anyway, this is just a detail.
 The author does include a lot of links to reference material however, which is certainly a big plus.
 He also gives some good advice about the different types of charts, for example what the downsides are of pie charts and stacked area charts and how to avoid them.
 </p>

 <p style="text-align: justify">